awmckinley/config/modules/genealogy/README.md

-# Genealogy
+# Genealogy Software

-Software for researching, documenting, and visualizing your family history and ancestry.
+Tools for researching, documenting, and visualizing family history and genealogical records.